Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

         stack.
 This is based on the partition detected by the detect_LUMI_partition function defined in SitePackage.lua.

-  *  In this variant of the desing, we made the SoftwareStack and LUMIpartition modules sticky so that once loaded a user can use ``module purge`` if they want to continue working in the same software stack but load other packages.
+  *  In this variant of the design, we made the SoftwareStack and LUMIpartition modules sticky so that once loaded a user can use ``module purge`` if they want to continue working in the same software stack but load other packages.